cybex-gmbh/laravel-protector/UPGRADE-GUIDE.md

 This upgrade guide will be split into three main sections targeting different user groups:

 - General
-- Usage only through commands
+- Usage through commands
-- Usage of the package through code (e.g., using the `Protector` facade)
+- Usage through code (e.g., using the `Protector` facade)

 #### Table of Contents